neekey/grunt-multi/README.md

 grunt.registerTask('build', [ 'copy' ]);
 ```

-Quite simple, and when you run `grunt build`, you will get all the JS files under `src/a` copyed to `build/a`.
+Quite simple, and when you run `grunt build`, you will get all the JS files under `src/a` copied to `build/a`.

 But what if when your project grows larger, maybe you got like `src/b`, `src/c`.. in your project?